Animal ethics

 Feedback and Complaints

-The Ethics Committee or Review Body decides on any required actions and informs the relevant parties.
+The Ethics Committee or Review Body decides on any required actions relative to participant safety, animal welfare and environmental impact and informs the relevant parties.
 These actions may include but are not limited to:

-• the requirement for amendments to the project
+- the requirement for modifications to the project

-The relevant Ethics, Integrity and Biosafety Secretariat will inform the researcher(s) in writing, of the result of and any actions arising out of the investigation, within five (5) business days.
+The Ethics, Integrity and Biosafety team will inform the researcher(s) in writing, of the result of and any actions arising out of the investigation, within five (5) business days.

-It is the responsibility of the Secretariat to update the records and the database of research proposals accordingly.
+The Ethics, Integrity and Biosafety committee Secretariat will update the records and the database of research proposals accordingly.

-A summary of complaints will be included on the Ethics, Integrity and Biosafety regular report to the Research Graduate School Committee.
+A summary of complaints will be included on the Ethics, Integrity and Biosafety regular report to the Research and Graduate Studies Committee.

 All Complaints will be recorded in the Ethics, Integrity and Biosafety Complaints Register.